ignite/cli/docs/guide/interchange/02-init.md

 `Voucher` tokens are represented as hashes, therefore you must store which original denomination is related to a voucher, you can do this with an indexed type.

-For a `voucher` you store: the source port ID, source channel ID and the original denom
+For a `voucher` you store: the source port ID, source channel ID, and the original denom.

 ```go
 starport scaffold map denom-trace port channel origin --no-message --module ibcdex